 Feeling distracted and finding it hard to concentrate?
 Grab your boots and go for a walk in nature.
 Step away from your desk, away from your screen, and put distance between yourself and the dozens of open internet explorer tabs.
 Research shows that a break and wander outside can ultimately help restore your focus.

 Filling your lungs with fresh air raises levels of oxygen in your brain, which boosts your levels of serotonin – a hormone that acts as a mood stabiliser – bringing feelings of happiness and calm.
 For an extra mood lift, getting your heart rate up with a brisker walk, hike or bike ride will produce endorphins, another feel-good hormone that improves your mood and lowers stress, anxiety and depression.

 So we know that regularly walking in the great outdoors can improve your mood, but thanks to the same science, it can also boost your confidence and self-esteem.
 The same hormones that lower stress and make you happy, also make you feel great about yourself.

-Sunlight (even a fleeting British sliver of it) can fill your body and mind with a feeling of well-being.
+Sunlight (even the often-fleeting British sliver of it) can fill your body and mind with a feeling of well-being.
 Importantly, it is also a source of vitamin D, which is important for brain function and mood regulation.
 Sunny, blue-skied day?
 Get out there and soak it in.